lucafalappa/RestaurantOrderAPI/README.md

 ## Application startup

 Launch the web application directly from Visual Studio, making sure to set the startup project as “RestaurantOrderAPI.WebAPI” (the debugging profile turns out to be “RestaurantOrder-Dev”).

+## How to authenticate

+To perform the authentication, after the registration or login operations, it is necessary to copy the provided token within the Swagger's "Authorize" popup, according to the form "Bearer `<token>`"